United Arab Emirates national rugby union team: 2018–onwards: Growth of Asian rugby

-The side failed to compete in 2018, and returned back to competitive rugby ahead of the 2019 season, where they won the second division and was promoted for 2020.
-However, due to the COVID-19 pandemic, the UAE didn't play a game until 2023, where they then defeated Pakistan 188–3 on aggregate to return to the top flight championship for 2024.
+The side failed to compete in 2018, and returned to competitive rugby ahead of the 2019 season, where they won the second division and was promoted for 2020.
+However, due to the COVID-19 pandemic, the UAE did not play a game until 2023, where they then defeated Pakistan 188–3 on aggregate to return to the top flight championship for 2024.

 In returning to the Asian Rugby Championship for 2024, the UAE reignited their chances for World Cup qualification in 2027.
-With an expanded competition for the 2027 event, the qualification process granted Asia a direct spot into the World Cup along side the already qualified Japan.
+With an expanded competition for the 2027 event, the qualification process granted Asia a direct spot into the World Cup alongside the already qualified Japan.
 This encouraged further development for the UAE, and after finishing in second in the 2024 Asia Rugby Championship, World Rugby stepped in to facilitate international test matches during the 2024 November international window.

 In July 2025, the UAE finished as runner-up in the 2025 Asia Rugby Championship, seeing them advance to World Cup qualification play-offs, the first time they have made it out of their regional bracket.